-- Thermodynamic equilibrium – if two bodies have the same temperature there is no exchange of heat between them.
-If they have different temperatures, heat flows from the warmer to the colder body until an equilibrium is achieved.
+- Thermodynamic equilibrium exists if 2 bodies at the same temperature do not exchange heat between them.
+If they are at different temperatures, heat flows from the warmer to the colder body until an equilibrium is achieved.

-- Features of substances that depend on temperature.
-Examples: thermic expansion of substances, density, electric resistance.
+- The properties of substances that depend on temperature include thermal expansion, density, and electric resistance.

 The basic unit (SI) of temperature is Kelvin [K].
 In Europe, it is also common to use °C (1°C = 273.15 K).

 The astronomer Anders Celsius defined benchmarks for the Celsius scale.
-He said that the boiling point of pure water is at 0°C and the melting point at 100° C. The boiling and melting point have only been reversed after his death, though he built the foundation for today’s temperature measurements.
+According to Celsius, the boiling point of pure water was 0°C and the melting point was 100°C. The boiling and melting points were only reversed after his death, although he laid the foundation for temperature measurements used currently.